DETAILED ACTION

 Claim(s) 1 - 6 are rejected under 35 U.S.C.
 103 as being unpatentable over Wagner (U.S. Patent Application Publication Number 2018/0333866) in view of Tanaka (U.S. Patent Application Publication Number 2018/0207808).

-As to claim 1, Wagner teaches a self-sealing suction device system (abstract), comprising: a suction device comprising a suction cup (figures 2 and 4, elements 40 and 60 being the ‘suction device’ and ‘suction cup’; paragraphs 32 and 35); a sensor in communication with the section device (paragraphs 38 – 40); a vacuum supply in communication with the suction device (figure 2, element 36 being the ‘vacuum supply’; paragraph 32); a solenoid valve in communication with the suction device and the vacuum supply (figure 2, element 34 being the ‘solenoid valve’; paragraph 32); and a controller programmed to: turn on the vacuum supply responsive to the sensor detecting a specified level of air flow within the suction device, wherein the solenoid valve maintains the air flow within the suction device (figure 7b, elements 1014 – 1018; paragraphs 38 – 39); turn off the vacuum supply responsive to the sensor detecting a specified level of air flow within the suction device, wherein the solenoid valve maintains the air flow within the suction device (figure 7b, elements 1014 – 1018; paragraphs 38 – 39); and maneuver the solenoid valve to equilibrate the suction device with atmospheric pressure (figure 2, element 34; paragraph 32).
+As to claim 1, Wagner teaches a self-sealing suction device system (abstract), comprising: a suction device comprising a suction cup and having a defined shape with an initial volume (figures 2 and 4, elements 40 and 60 being the ‘suction device’ and ‘suction cup’; paragraphs 32 and 35); a sensor in communication with the section device (paragraphs 38 – 40); a vacuum supply in communication with the suction device (figure 2, element 36 being the ‘vacuum supply’; paragraph 32); a solenoid valve in communication with the suction device and the vacuum supply (figure 2, element 34 being the ‘solenoid valve’; paragraph 32); and a controller programmed to: turn on the vacuum supply responsive to the sensor detecting a specified level of air flow within the suction device, wherein the solenoid valve maintains the air flow within the suction device (figure 7b, elements 1014 – 1018; paragraphs 38 – 39); turn off the vacuum supply responsive to the sensor detecting a specified level of air flow within the suction device, wherein the solenoid valve maintains the air flow within the suction device (figure 7b, elements 1014 – 1018; paragraphs 38 – 39); and maneuver the solenoid valve to equilibrate the suction device with atmospheric pressure (figure 2, element 34; paragraph 32).

 However, Wagner teaches that the sensor is an air flow sensor (paragraphs 38 – 40), such that the controller is programmed to detect an air flow in the suction device, rather than an air pressure.
 Tanaka teaches a self-sealing suction device system (abstract), comprising: a suction device (figure 1, element 18 being the ‘suction device’; paragraph 22); a pressure sensor in communication with the suction device (figure 1, element 8a being the ‘pressure sensor’; paragraph 36); a vacuum supply in communication with the suction device (figure 1, element 8d being the ‘vacuum supply’; paragraph 36); and a controller programmed to: turn on the vacuum supply responsive to the pressure sensor detecting air pressure within the suction device above a specified threshold; and turn off the vacuum supply responsive to the pressure sensor detecting a specified level of negative pressure within the suction device (figure 1, element 8c being the ‘controller’; paragraphs 36 – 38 and 41).
-It would have been obvious to one skilled in the art to substitute the air flow sensor of Wagner for the pressure sensor of Tanaka, because Wagner and Tanaka teaches that either a pressure or air flow sensor is configured to provide the benefit of detecting air pressure, including negative pressure, or air flow in the suction device so as to determine if the vacuum generated by the vacuum supply in the suction device is sufficient to lift a workpiece (Wagner, paragraphs 38 – 39; Tanaka, paragraphs 36 – 38 and 41).
+It would have been obvious to one skilled in the art to substitute the air flow sensor of Wagner for the pressure sensor of Tanaka, because Wagner and Tanaka teaches that either an air pressure sensor or air flow sensor is configured to provide the benefit of detecting air pressure, including negative pressure, or air flow in the suction device so as to determine if the vacuum generated by the vacuum supply in the suction device is sufficient to lift a workpiece (Wagner, paragraphs 38 – 39; Tanaka, paragraphs 36 – 38 and 41).

 As to claim 2, Wagner further teaches a second sensor that monitors for negative air flow through the self-sealing suction device system generated by the vacuum supply (paragraphs 38 – 39).
 Examiner notes that this can be found because Wagner teaches the use of multiple sensors (paragraph 39).